-The problems continued, sound system would quit, and still does, at random times; the touchpad two-finger scroll would change direction; the WiFi would decide to disconnect; and this one introduced a new problem the Intel HD display driver would crash in the middle of doing something and “recover” with a blank screen.
+The problems continued, the sound system would quit, and still does, at random times; the touchpad two-finger scroll would change direction; the WiFi would decide to disconnect, and this one introduced a new problem the Intel HD display driver would crash in the middle of doing something and “recover” with a blank screen.
 Most of these problems would require rebooting the computer, sometimes even twice.

-I called support and after some wait, I was connected to a support staff in India who connected to my computer remotely and updated a slew of drivers, from sound to display to touchpad although the HP Support Assistant, the resident software for tracking such things, did not show any new updates.
+I called support and after some wait, I was connected to a support staff in India who connected to my computer remotely and updated a slew of drivers, from sound to display to the touchpad, although the HP Support Assistant, the resident software for tracking such things, did not show any new updates.
 He offered to call back in 3-4 days and was on time to do so.
-Unfortunately, in the meantime, the computer continued with the problems and I reported the situation to him.
+Unfortunately, in the meantime, the computer continued with the problems, and I reported the situation to him.
 He transferred me to another agent, who in turn brought me in touch with yet another case manager, and I know him only as Christian.

 Authorized HP Technician Arrives

-At the arranged time, the authorized HP technician arrived and I handed the laptop to him.
+At the arranged time, the authorized HP technician arrived, and I handed the laptop to him.
 He was surprised that many things were not functioning, and reported to the person who authorized to open the case that when he arrived “nothing was working.”
-After obtaining approval from HP on the phone (see the image on the left), he opened the computer and looked at the connections, unplugged a few and plugged them back and restarted the computer.
+After obtaining approval from HP on the phone (see the image on the left), he opened the computer and looked at the connections, unplugged a few and plugged them back, and restarted the computer.